 - Bringing Something to Share

 Ask people to bring something to share.
 Depending on their age and cooking skills, they may want to contribute a homemade pie or pick up bread and cheese at the grocery store.

 Teens are capable of helping to prepare the food.
 By encouraging their participation, you will be passing on some important cooking skills while also helping them feel like significant contributors.

 What options do the children for their free time?
 An outdoor activity can be a welcome break - a walk to the park, building a snowman or playing basketball.
-Bringing a new group game like Cranium to the gathering can also provide a fun activity.
+Bringing a new group board game to the gathering can also provide a fun activity.